One dead after overnight home invasion shooting in north Toledo

-TOLEDO, Ohio — One man was killed in a shooting during a home invasion around 2:30 a.m.
+TOLEDO, Ohio — Jessus Lopez was killed in a shooting during a home invasion around 2:30 a.m.
 Monday on Michigan Street near Chicago Street.

+According to Police, officers were sent to North Michigan Street on a call of a person shot.
+Officers arrived and located Jessus Lopez inside his home with at least one gunshot wound.

+Lopez was treated at the scene and then transported to St. Vincent's hospital, where he eventually died.

 As crews arrived on the scene, neighbors were awake and explaining that they heard multiple gunshots.